nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    Use case ends

-**Use case: Find animals based on keywords**
+**Use case: UC06 - Find animals based on keywords**

 **MSS**

-1. User specifies the keywords (case-insensitive) regarding an animal's name, id, species, medical condition or feed time
+1. User specifies the find command with the keywords (case-insensitive) regarding an animal's name, id, species, medical condition or feed time

 2. ZooKeepBook searches for all animals with any of the exact keywords